United States Navy in World War II: 1944

-The Navy utilized Leapfrogging (strategy) to continue its long movement west across the Pacific, seizing one island base after another.
-Not every Japanese stronghold had to be captured; some, like the big bases at Truk, Rabaul and Formosa were neutralized by air attack and then simply leapfrogged.
+The Navy utilized "island-hopping" to continue its long movement west across the Pacific, seizing one island base after another.
+Not every Japanese stronghold had to be captured; some, like the big bases at Truk, Rabaul and Formosa, were neutralized by air attack and then simply isolated and leapfrogged.
 The ultimate goal was to get close to Japan itself, then launch massive strategic air attacks and finally an invasion.
 The U.S. Navy did not seek out the Japanese fleet for a decisive battle, as Mahanian doctrine would suggest; the enemy had to attack to stop the inexorable advance.

 Normandy: June 1944

 The invasion of Normandy, France, was the largest and most complex amphibious operation of all time.
 Casualties were remarkably light, with the Germans having hardly any airpower or seapower to combat it.
 In the first 30 days, the armada landed 850,000 men, 148,000 vehicles, and 570,000 tons of supplies on the beaches and makeshift ports, for the Germans were holed up in control of all the regular ports.
 The operation involved 195,000 men from the various navies and merchant marine.
-The navies used 113,000 British, 53,000 American, and 5000 men from other allies.
+The navies used 113,000 British, 53,000 American, and 5,000 men from other allies.
 In addition there were 25,000 sailors from the Allied merchant navies.
 Of the combat warships, 17 percent were provided by the United States Navy, and 79 percent by the British or Canadians.
 Since the preponderance of naval forces were British, the Royal Navy named Vice Admiral Bertram Ramsay as the overall Allied naval commander under Eisenhower.